Dodge Ram Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Dodge Ram are $1,478 a year for full coverage.
-Comprehensive insurance costs an estimated $310 each year, collision costs $502, and liability costs around $486.
-Buying just liability costs as low as $548 a year, with insurance for high-risk drivers costing $3,180 or more.
-Teenage drivers pay the highest rates at $5,568 a year or more.
+Average insurance rates for a Dodge Ram are $1,478 a year with full coverage.
+Comprehensive insurance costs on average $310 each year, collision insurance costs $502, and liability costs around $486.
+A policy with just liability insurance costs as low as $548 a year, and coverage for high-risk drivers costs $3,180 or more.
+Teens receive the highest rates at up to $5,568 a year.

 Average premium for full coverage: $1,478

-Estimates include $500 policy deductibles, minimum liability limits, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all states and Ram models.
+These estimates include $500 policy deductibles, split liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all U.S. states and Ram models.

 Use the form below to get customized rates for your location.